Catch up with Canio’s on the Road! Sign up for our newsletter here: caniosbooks@verizon.net

 ***Celebrate Sag Harbor!
 “Sag Harbor Is…a Literary Celebration” edited by Maryann Calendrille with Kathryn Szoka´s photographs.
 Makes a great gift.***

 Did you know that Canio’s was the first institution to sponsor a Moby-Dick Marathon?
 Before Mystic Seaport and the New Bedford Whaling Museum, Canio’s in Sag Harbor was hosting Moby-Dick Marathons!
-Seems natural since Sag Harbor is mentioned in this great American novel.
+A natural since Sag Harbor is mentioned in this great American novel.
 Check out clips from past Marathons HERE.
 More on the Marathon.

 Read about our Walt Whitman & John Steinbeck Marathons